hydraulic-software/conveyor/guidebook/docs/faq/signing-and-certificates.md

 GPG signatures are provided for Debian packages and apt repositories.
 The package installs the certificate to the keychain as part of the regular package installation process, so apt doesn't need to be specifically configured.

 There is no signature or hash generated for the tarball because it's not necessary.
 The user will be downloading the tarball over HTTPS anyway, which already provides integrity protection.

+## 12. Can I change between certificate types/authorities?

+Yes, but only if the new CA issues an identical X.500 subject name to your previous CA. Windows incorporates the identity name into the package identity.
+One case where the identity can change is when switching from non-EV to EV certificates.
+Another is if your organization changes its name or the location where it's headquartered.
+There is an [MSIX persistent identity](https://docs.microsoft.com/en-us/windows/msix/package/persistent-identity) feature supported in up to date versions of Windows which lets you transition from one signing identity to another, but Conveyor doesn't currently support this feature.